A C

 Appalachian Algal & Microbial Biodiversity:

 Our region of Appalachia is considered a biodiversity hotspot both colloquially and by professional biologists.
-Interestingly, a review of the primary scientific literature provides very few published studies on this phenomenon, which begs the question, How do we know this?
-The best known example of this diversity is the numerous endemic freshwater mussels found in the Clinch River system but little is documented about other groups of organisms, especially microscopic primary producers such as beneficial algae and bacteria.
-To address the paucity of published accounts, UVA Wise students and I have been primarily surveying microscopic freshwater dwelling prokaryotes (bacteria) and eukaryotes (collectively known as “protists”) using genomics techniques such as organellar genome sequencing and meta-barcoding.
+Interestingly, a review of the primary scientific literature provides very few published studies on this phenomenon, which begs the question, how do we know this?
+The best-known example of this diversity is the numerous endemic freshwater mussels found in the Clinch River system but little is documented about other groups of organisms, especially microscopic primary producers such as beneficial algae and bacteria.
+To address the paucity of published accounts, UVA Wise students and I have been surveying microscopic freshwater dwelling prokaryotes (bacteria) and eukaryotes (collectively known as “protists”) using genomics techniques such as organellar genome sequencing and environmental DNA meta-barcoding.
 Genome sequencing allows us to archive the DNA sequences of whole organellar chromosomes from local organisms while meta-barcoding gives us the ability to identify many (up to thousands) of microbes from a single sample by using modern DNA sequencing methods.
-The “barcode” refers to a small section of genomic DNA found in all living things (often a ribosomal RNA gene) whose sequence allows one to positively identify a microbe by its DNA sequence.
-To date we have produced millions of DNA sequences and identified thousands of microbes from the Appalachian region of far Southwest Virginia.
+To date we have produced millions of DNA sequences and identified thousands of microbes from surface waters and caves in the Appalachian region of far Southwest Virginia.

 * UVA Wise Student